Author: Lem Chuck Moth

 The Xiang People and their Journey up to the Tian-Shan Range

 It is quite common that long houses of multiple family units are also seen among their villages.
 It indicates that even though separated dwellings are preferred, long houses are still used to accommodate many families in the form of community shelters, as often needed.
-Tribesmen of the archipelago and the Indonesians of the mainland still lived in the long houses.
-As indicated in their tradition, the Austronesian were land-born and made their migratory life-style through central Asia and possibly the northern region of Siberia where they encountered mammoth and moved south to present day Central China before the flood.
-Unlike their Austroasiatic counterpart, they had no collection of any spiritual authority to help them cope with natural selection.
-They were practicing hunting-gathering lifestyle like the rest of their peers of the globe, but as remnants of the flood survivors who came also to take refuge on the footstep of mount Himalayas, received some form of developments that distinguished them from theirs northern peers.
+Tribesmen of the archipelago and the austronesians of the mainland still lived in the long houses.
+Because of that, we might refer them as the long house indegenous people (or simply as the long house people).
+As indicated in the Rhade tradition, these northern migrants were land-born and made their migratory life-style through central Asia and possibly the northern region of Siberia where they encountered mammoth and moved south to present day Central China before the flood.
+Unlike their Austroasiatic counterpart, they had no collection of any spiritual authority to help them cope with the natural selection process.
+They were practicing hunting-gathering lifestyle like the rest of their peers of the globe, but as remnants of the flood survivors who came also to take refuge on the footstep of mount Himalayas, they received some form of developments that distinguished them from theirs northern peers.
 Their restless moves propelled them to move out of the footstep of Himalayas soon as they acquired the mean to do so.
-Their journey down south explains the scattered tribes of Austronesian speaking people in South China Sea.
+Their journey down south explains the scattered tribes of Austronesian speaking people in the mainland.
 At the mean time, evidences show that the Austroasiatic tribes stayed at the footstep of Himalayas for a long period of time.
 They were the survivors among the Kamara tribesmen who, as indicated in their tradition, had already been subjected to a higher authority called Yang.
 With more advanced lifestyle they built the southeastern communities of mount Himalayas into the stronghold of the Man Culture.
 Under his care and clairvoyance, they built the Tian-Shan range to become the Eden of the Man Culture and Manipura as Ta-Tsin to spread humanity all around the world.
 A common feature found in either the long or individual houses is that they are all built on stilt.
 Most scholars agree that this architecture was designed to adapt to the wetland's environment of the Valleys and became since a characteristic of all flood survivors' dwelling.
 In contrast, recent immigrants who, either coming from Central Asia or China, preferred their dwellings built flat on the ground.
 This difference of preferences is so consistent that the stilted dwelling became a characteristic distinction between the old communities of flood survivors and the new comers who were recently migrating into Southeast Asia (Notes: The stilted dwelling).
 The characterization clearly limits the Great Flood's zone only to Southeast Asia where stilted dwellings are mostly found.
 This limitation also explains why Central Asia became next the expansion ground of the Man Culture.
 Even though the condition of the region does not seam to support their agriculturist life-style, the flood survivors had not much option in finding habitable ground.
 The Mnong's account of colonizing the flat rock area seams to convey their migration into the Tian-Shan range immediately after the Great Flood that transformed their Makara Culture into the Xiang (Mountain Goat) Culture.
 Central Asian tradition confirmed that the Xiangs were neither Chinese nor Tibetan by origin, but of deep root from the southerners (The Man Race: Nokor Phnom: The countries of Brahmans).
 Evidences show that the epicenter of Ta-Tsin also moved into the heart of Central Asia by the first Xiang Dynasty or their immediate ancestors.
 Under the reign of Meru, they turned into Jins but retained still their Austroasiatic tongue at least for religious purposes.
 On the other hand, evidences show that the people of Ta-Tsin were in most parts of Central Asian stock speaking Tibeto-Burman language.
 As we shall see, the same organization would be later transplanted in Middle Eas after the unification of Meru with the Queen of the West (The Man Race: The Meru Culture: The Spreading of the Meru Culture).
-Connecting to Mesopotamia, there is indication that the Sumerian community of Sumer was at first a scion of the Ta-Tsin court of the Tian-Shan range, which itself was a scion of the Himalayan flooy survivor.
-The Sumerian language used on the clay tablet of Mesopotamia must to be Austroasiatic by origin being used by then, in the court of Meru.
+Connecting to Mesopotamia, there is indication that the Sumerian community of Sumer was at first a scion of the Ta-Tsin court of the Tian-Shan range, which itself was a scion of the Himalayan flood survivors.
+The Sumerian language used on the clay tablet of Mesopotamia must to be Austroasiatic by origin being used in the court of Meru.
 As we shall see, this legacy stayed until a new development that set the Sumerian civilization to complete its course from Middle East to move back into Southeast Asia.

 THE MOVE TOWARD THE PLAIN